charlottekyng/usb-modules-v2/README.md

     SAMPLE3T2
     SAMPLE3N
     ```
-1. Sample sets (required for `ANALYSIS_TYPE = SOMATIC`, default: `sample_sets.txt`, consisting of samples within sample sheet above, each row contains all samples from a given individual, with the germline sample last, tab or space delimited
+1. Sample sets (required for `ANALYSIS_TYPE = SOMATIC`, default: `sample_sets.txt`), consisting of samples within sample sheet above, each row contains all samples from a given individual, with the germline sample last, tab or space delimited.
+This sample sets file is used for all patient-specific operations, i.e. somatic analyses.
     ```
     SAMPLE1T SAMPLE1N
     SAMPLE2T SAMPLE2N
     SAMPLE3T1 SAMPLE3T2 SAMPLE3N
     ```
-1. Sample splits (required for one of these two scenarios, depending on your data, default: `samples.split.txt`)
+1. Sample splits (required for one of these two scenarios, depending on your data, default: `samples.split.txt`), note all samples in this file *must* appear in the `samples.txt` file and vice versa.
+This sample splits file is used for merging fastq/bams.
     1. multiple sets of fastqs per sample, in which case the first column is the <SAMPLE_NAME>, the second column is <SAMPLE_NAME>\_<RUN_NAME>.
 This is usually required with Illumina sequencing, since the samples are usually multiplexed and sequenced over several lanes/runs.
 See below on setting up the `unprocessed_fastq` directory; or
         ```
         SAMPLE1N SAMPLE1N_RUN1